lconcia/life_sciences_ml_at_tacc/docs/section2/log_regression_and_NB.rst

  * student height and course grade
  * car color and car fuel efficiency
- * petal length and petal color (probably? but I am not a botanist...)
+ * petal length and petal color

 On the other hand, the following variables are unlikely to be independent: